ssciolla/canvas-api/README.md

 const canvas = Canvas(url, token)
 ```

+The builder function accepts three arguments:

+1. `url`.
+The root URL of the Canvas API
+2. `token`.
+A token obtained from Canvas to make API requests
+3. `options`. *optional* An object containing:
+   - `log`.
+A function that will be called with logging messages.
+Default: empty function

 ### Basic usage of `get()`, `list()` and `listPaginated()`

 Use `get()` to get a single resource